This beautiful rainbow ate a sowbug pattern in late May. Just look at that head!

-Does the name Land of the Giants sound captivating?
+Does the name "Land of the Giants" sound evocative?
 It should.
-This short tailwater between Hauser Dam and Upper Holter Lake on the Missouri River below Hauser Dam near Helena, Montana is home to the largest trout in the Parks' Fly Shop area of operations, and probably the largest average-sized trout in Montana.
+This short tailwater between Hauser Dam and Upper Holter Lake on the Missouri River upstream from the far more famous tailwater below Holter Dam is home to the largest trout in the Parks' Fly Shop area of operations, and probably the largest average-sized trout in Montana.
 We didn't coin the name, but it's well-earned.
-Most fish caught here range from 14-20 inches regardless of the time of year, and from March through mid-May many fish will be even bigger.
+Most fish caught here range from 14-20 inches, and many fish will be even bigger.
 Our best in 2016 was a rainbow of around 25 inches that weighed close to seven pounds.
 There are also some brown trout, a few streamer-eating walleye, and even the odd kokanee salmon.
 Except during the peak spawn period, from mid-April through mid-May, these are also rock-solid, fat, powerful fish that will almost make your reel smoke.
 Having a trout drag you into your backing is even more unusual in a moving drift boat than on foot, but it can happen here.

 Even better than the fish size, access to this section of river is difficult.
 There's no boat ramp at the upstream end and the river is constrained by a roadless canyon, so except for the first mile or so below Hauser Dam and one other access where walking in to reach small sections of river is feasible, the only access is by motoring up from Holter Lake via a boat powered by a jet outboard.
 Why isn't every guide in Montana rushing out to buy a power boat?
 Guiding on this water via motorboat requires a US Coast Guard captain's license, which less than 1% of Montana fly fishing guides possess.
-PFS Head Guide Walter Wiese is now one of these guides, and we're VERY EAGER to offer trips on this exceptional piece of water.
+PFS Head Guide Walter Wiese is one of these guides, and we're VERY EAGER to offer power boat trips on this exceptional piece of water.

 While it can fish well all season, the Land of Giants section of the Missouri is at its best from March through early July.
 From March through the middle of May, trout from Holter Reservoir downstream run up into the river on their spawning runs, increasing fish numbers into the stratosphere, while from mid-May until early July these same fish hang around gorging on the smorgasbord of aquatic food available here to recover from their spawn.
 Fishing gets tougher for the remainder of the season.
 It can still be good, and crowds actually drop in late summer and early fall rather than increasing as they do elsewhere, but there are better options closer to home.

 Regardless of time of year, fishing Land of the Giants is quite different from standard river float trips.
-The trip begins with a beautiful run upstream from Holter Lake, at the upstream end of the famous Gates of the Mountains, a canyon first seen by people of European decent during the Lewis & Clark Expedition.
+The trip begins with a beautiful run upstream from Holter Lake, at the upstream end of the famous Gates of the Mountains, a canyon first seen by people of European descent during the Lewis & Clark Expedition.
 The river enters the southern side of the lake and is often slow and lazy, so much of the time we will anchor and fish a run thoroughly, something that seldom works well on the Yellowstone.
 In addition, the motor makes it possible to repeatedly run upriver, so even when drift-fishing, we may jump upstream several times to hit the best water again and again.
 In regards to flies and tackle: while the fish are bigger here than anywhere else Parks' Fly Shop guides, most of the flies these big fish like to eat are smaller than most we use, so you can expect plenty of breakoffs and long, epic fights on light tippets.